BestReviews is reader-supported and may earn an affiliate commission. Details

 Some noted the plastic lid is a bit flimsy.

-Available in 7 colors.
-Spout for easy draining.
+Features a spout for convenient draining.
 Durable, lightweight design.
 Insulated to prevent leaks and remain sweat-free.
 Leak-resistant drain plug.

 Some users have received scratched or damaged products.